• Skip to primary navigation

 Variations and Substitutions

-Toffee Bits – Try chopped pecans, crushed pretzels, cookie crumbs, pretzels, mini chocolate chips, or granola.
+• Swap the toffee bits.
+Try chopped pecans, walnuts, crushed pretzels, cookie crumbs, mini chocolate chips, granola, shredded coconut, or freeze-dried strawberries.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!